ddysher/ml-notes/cloud-core/kubernetes/proposals/apis.md

 recursively applies to the whole subtree.
 Note if it's set to an array, it means the array itself is not mutable (e.g. delete the array), but the items in the array can be modified.

-The `x-kubernetes-immutable-keys` vendor extension is used for objects with the concetp of "keys", e.g. `sets`, `map`.
+The `x-kubernetes-immutable-keys` vendor extension is used for objects with the concepts of "keys", e.g. `sets`, `map`.
 With additional information from other vendor extensions like `x-kubernetes-list-type: map` and `x-kubernetes-list-map-keys: ["name"]`, it can express more use cases, e.g.
 - keys are mutable but values can be changed